snowflakedb/pdo_snowflake/README.rst

     * pdo
     * json

-If you're not building PHP from source, you will also need to install the corresponding development package for your environment
+If you're not building PHP from source, you will also need to install the corresponding PHP development package for your OS/environment

 Application Server (Optional)
 ----------------------------------------------------------------------